Synthetixio/SIPs/content/sccp/sccp-233.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to unpause the XMR market with the following parameters:
+This SCCP proposes to unpause the OP market with the following parameters:

 |   **Parameter Name**   	| **Parameter** 	|
 |:----------------------:	|:-------------:	|